 OCM: How do you get supported by the lawyers and the rest of the team at the other offices?

-Nash: Brandon (Begley) is my line manager.
+Nash: Brendon (Begley) is my line manager.
 He’s based in Brisbane and touches base with me every day.
 I’ve been really lucky – all my managers and supervisors have been really, really good.
 I get to go to a lot of the other offices and do work there sometimes, like to Rocky and to the Townsville office.

 OCM: As the only person currently in the Mt Isa office, do you feel a bit isolated?